Smokey the Bear being lowered in his final resting place

 Learning the skill to get around the small rapids

 They have a 7 day trip to work together as a team.
-To work together as a positive team was something new to most of these boys.
+To work together as a

-The boys out learning basic skills under the watchful eye of their counsellor
+The skill of balance to the loser, there go the dry clothesThe boys out learning basic skills under the watchful eye of their counsellor

-This consisted of 3 bunk houses and a main cabin.
+A view of the camp from the lake This consisted of 3 bunk houses and a main cabin.
 They were all named after the animals and fish in the area.
 Of course the main cabin was the Bears Den, the bunk houses were Perk, Pike and Pickerel.
 They housed 6 boys in double bunks and one staff that slept in the bunk house with them for support reasons.
 This site was not destroyed by the forest fire.
 The fire was going so fast that it seemed to go right over the top of the cabin.
 The water bombers also attempted to keep the area wet and it is believed that they were responsible for the camp being saved, although 75 other cabins were destroyed at the main cottage site, as well as Norm & Lynnes.
 The fire was in May of 1987.

 Clearing the bush away to make room for more buildings front and side.